entria/react-native-view-overflow/README.md

 This could make code simpler, so you don't need to move some Components outside parents to make layout work

+You can read more about the motivation and this package here https://medium.com/@sibelius/solving-view-overflow-in-android-reactnative-f961752a75cd

 ## Getting started

 `$ npm install react-native-view-overflow --save`